THE STORY OF CABEL T-B RECORDING

 see Dino trying to keep "the ship" afloat and get revenge at the same time.

-listener suffer, not Ray) We also begin to see the widening differences
+at that).
+We also begin to see the widening differences between Dino

-between Dino and Lee, but at the same time we get to see some good work
+and Lee, but at the same time we get to see some good work done toward

-done toward the end with Dino and Devin.
-This would be a window into
+the end with Dino and Devin.
+This would be a window into the future,

-the future, as Lee is destine to leave Cabel T-B and Devin is destine to
+as Lee is destine to leave Cabel T-B and Devin is destine to become Dino's

-become Dino's new "right hand man".
-This recording ends on the same
+new "right hand man".
+This recording ends on the same day that the

-day that the next one begins, it is Halloween 1987 and time to end Cabel
+next one begins.
+It is Halloween 1987 and time to end Cabel T-B's

-T-B's most historic year to date with one last classic broadcast.
+most historic production year to date with one last classic broadcast!

 THE STORY OF CABEL T-B RECORDING